 No. Performances are not compulsory.
-I personally prefer Twirltime students not to perform as I believe that most children in these classes are not ready for the stage.
+We personally prefer Twirltime students not to perform as we believe that most children in these classes are not ready for the stage.
 However, they do look so cute on stage and they usually steal the show - even if they are crying!

 Carers can discuss with their teacher if they think their child should be in the performance.

 If children are not in the performance there is usually a reduction of fees in term 4 as these children will miss a few classes due to rehearsals.